rsaucier/rsaucier.github.io/_posts/2022-01-02-random-number-distributions.md

 {% highlight cpp %}
 #include "Random.h"
-#include <iostream>
-#include <cstdlib>

 int main( void ) {

    // create a new generator using jkiss as the engine Generator<uint32_t> *rng = new JKISS::jkiss;

-   // create a distribution object and initialize it to use this generator dist::Distribution<uint32_t> rnd( rng );
+   // create an rnd object and initialize it to use this generator rnd::Random<uint32_t> rnd( rng );

-   // output 1000 normally-distributed pseudorandom numbers
-   for ( int i = 0; i < 1000; i++ )
+   // output 1000 normally distributed pseudorandom numbers for ( int i = 0; i < 1000; i++ )
       std::cout << rnd.normal() << std::endl;

+   delete rng;
    return 0;
 }
 {% endhighlight %}